avored/avored-rust-cms/README.md

 cp .env.dev .env
 ```

 2. Set up your `.env.dev`, or `.env.stg`, `.env.prd`, file by adding the random strings for the password salt and JWT secret.
-The SMTP setup should be accurate if you wanted to use the forgot password feature(optional).
+The SMTP setup should be accurate if you wanted to use the forgot password feature(optionacd l).

 **NOTE:** For local dev mail/SMTP info can be ignored, there are other ways to recover your login locally.